US Tariff Calculator 2025|Calculate Duties&Profit Impact

 Current tariff rates, calculation guides, and cost reduction strategies

-• Trump administration has implemented significant tariff changes.
+• Trump administration has implemented comprehensive tariff changes effective July 31, 2025.

-• Canada and Mexico both at 25% (up from previous rates).
+• Canada at 35% (increased from previous rates).

 • Global base rate set at 10% for most nations without specific rates.